mjc239/mjc239.github.io/_posts/2024-02-18-maximising-single-dart.md

 The takeaways from this plot are:
-- For players with $\sigma<17$ millimetres, the triple 20 is the best place to aim.
-As $\sigma$ rises from 0, the standard deviation of the expected score rises until it reaches a maximum at $\sigma=6.5$ millimetres, after which it begins to decrease.
-Expected scores decrease from the maximum of 60 (for players with near perfect aim) down to 20 as $\sigma$ increases.
+- For players with $\sigma<17$ millimetres, the triple $20$ is the best place to aim.
+As $\sigma$ rises from $0$, the standard deviation of the expected score rises until it reaches a maximum at $\sigma=6.5$ millimetres, after which it begins to decrease.
+Expected scores decrease from the maximum of $60$ (for players with near perfect aim) down to $20$ as $\sigma$ increases.

-- At $\sigma\approx 17$ millimetres, the optimal aim point makes a discontinuous jump to the triple 19.
-The exact aim point is not always in the triple 19 region - for example, it drifts slightly outside the triple 19 region into the single 19 region, taking advantage of the larger area of the outer single 19 region.
-Expected scores for players with this skill level are in the 15-20 point range.
+- At $\sigma\approx 17$ millimetres, the optimal aim point makes a discontinuous jump to the triple $19$.
+The exact aim point is not always in the triple $19$ region - for example, it drifts slightly outside the triple $19$ region into the single $19$ region, taking advantage of the larger surface area of the outer single $19$ region.
+Expected scores for players with this skill level are in the $15-20$ point range.

-- As $\sigma$ increases further, the optimal point drifts upwards and closer to the bullseye, to minimise the probability of missing the board entirely and scoring 0.
-The expected score drops more slowly as $\sigma$ increases, staying above 10 expected points even for large values of $\sigma$.
+- As $\sigma$ increases further, the optimal point drifts upwards and closer to the bullseye, to minimise the probability of missing the board entirely and scoring $0$.
+The expected score drops more slowly as $\sigma$ increases, staying above $10$ expected points even for large values of $\sigma$.

 We can also visualize the path that the optimal point traces across the face of the dartboard, as $\sigma$ increases: